Industrial Injury Claim: What you should do before claiming compensation in the UK

 Sometimes your employer may disagree with you as to how your accident happened, so it is important you know what records you can rely on to prove your industrial injury claim:

-Click industrial injury accident claim. to see the records your employer should keep which will assist in proving your industrial injury claim.
+Click industrial accident claim. to see the records your employer should keep which will assist in proving your industrial injury claim.